Wjoe21/Modulus/README.md

 Modulus is.

 ## Dependencies
-- Node version 10.7 or better
+- Node version 12 or better
-- Rethinkdb
+- RethinkDB
 - Bloxy
 - Sentry